top of page

 “Give yourself up to His plans.
 Be led wherever He wills by His providence.”
 87 pages.

-11. Blaise Pascal, Pensees,1670.
+by Blaise Pascal, (1623–1662).
 The philosopher and mathematician’s short but powerful thoughts defended the Faith.

-12. Paradise Regained, John Milton, 1671.
+by John Milton, (1608–1674) 1671.
 The sequel to Paradise Lost, is shorter, simpler, and more powerful.
 The “Regaining” battle is Jesus’ victory over Satan’s temptations in the wilderness.

-Sight of Sin, Sorrow for Sin, Confession of Sin, Shame of Sine, Hatred of Sin, and Turning from Sin.
+Sight of Sin, Sorrow for Sin, Confession of Sin, Shame of Sin, Hatred of Sin, and Turning from Sin.
 Clearly expounded and giving particular attention to true repentance vs. false.
 128 pages.

 Centered on Jesus and scripture, it teaches “Prayer alone can bring you into His presence and keep you there continually.”
 I find it so.
 80 pages.